BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

-We conclude from these results that the current sample set has converged well below $\ell\lesssim 700$.
-Still, to be conservative we only include multipoles between $9\le\ell\le 600$ in the final \BP\ high-$\ell$ $TT$ likelihood for cosmological parameter estimation.
-The resulting power spectrum is shown in Fig.~\ref{fig:cl_TT}, and compared with those presented by \Planck\ \citep{planck2016-l05} and \WMAP\ \citep{hinshaw2012}.
+Figure~\ref{fig:cl_TT} shows the angular temperature power spectrum derived from the sample set with a Blackwell-Rao estimator \citep{chu2005,bp11}, and compared with the similar spectra presented by \Planck\ \citep{planck2016-l05} and \WMAP\ \citep{hinshaw2012}.
 For reference, the gray dashed line shows the best-fit \Planck\ 2018 $\Lambda$CDM spectrum.
-The middle panel shows shows the difference of each measured spectrum with respect to the model spectrum in units of each pipeline's respective error bars, while the bottom panel shows the corresponding fractional difference with respect to the best-fit \Planck\ 2018 $\Lambda$CDM spectrum in units of percent.
+The middle panel shows the difference of each measured spectrum with respect to the model spectrum in units of each pipeline's respective error bars, while the bottom panel shows the corresponding fractional difference with respect to the best-fit \Planck\ 2018 $\Lambda$CDM spectrum in units of percent.
 At $\ell\lesssim 500$, where these data sets are all signal-dominated, the three spectra follow each other almost $\ell$-by-$\ell$, while at higher multipoles, where \WMAP\ becomes noise-dominated, larger variations are seen within multipoles.
 Overall, the agreement between the three estimates is very good, both as measured by fractional differences and in units of $\sigma$.
+Correspondingly, standard $\Lambda$CDM parameter constraints from the \BP\ analysis are fully compatible with those derived from the standard \Planck\ processing when considering the same multipole ranges \citep{bp12}.